 Test preps are essential for the private pilot studying method.
 One important aspect of using test prep is answering multiple-choice questions using a timer similar to the actual test.

 Thus I prefer the Dauntless Aviation test prep software.
 This test prep is very popular since 1997 among student pilots.

 It isn’t easy to pass the private pilot written test solely by reading a textbook.
 You need at least some idea of the type of questions you will see in the exam.
 A test prep software exactly helps you to do that.

 I memorized all the questions and answers from the Gleim’s test prep and passed the exam with 90%+ marks.

-Today it’s more competitive and to test a pilot’s aeronautical knowledge, FAA modifies the questionnaire.
+However, today it’s more competitive, and to test a pilot’s aeronautical knowledge, FAA modifies the questionnaire.

 Step by Step guide to study for the private pilot written exam.

 Most important is to set a deadline.
 Select a date on which you will take your FAA private pilot knowledge test.

 The best practice is to set a date for three months from now.